🔍 공개 퀴즈 검색

 Primary productivity refers to:

-1. Rate producers convert light energy to chemical energy ✓
+1. Rate producers convert light to chemical energy ✓

 3. Rate consumers eat producers